Found In: ›Activities ›Articles ›Sensory ›Alzheimer's & Dementia

 Related: Catalog of Sensory Activity Ideas

 Multisensory activities are activities that combine two or more senses.
-In fact most sensory stimulation activities involve two or more of the senses such as:
+Most sensory stimulation activities involve two or more of the senses such as:

 Related: Sensory Stimulation with Wind Chimes

 The aim of sensory boxes is to offer the opportunity to stimulate as many senses as possible.
-This activity is also an opportunity to relax, to contemplate, to reflect, to chat and reminisce.
+This activity is also an opportunity to relax, contemplate, chat and reminisce.

-Balls box – A large plastic box or a small suitcase of balls in different textures; rubber, plastic, fabric, squishy, baby (with bell inside), goop balls, porcupine balls, massage balls, glow in the dark balls.
-Any type of exercise ball or tactile ball is suitable.
+A large plastic box or a small suitcase of balls in different textures; rubber, plastic, fabric, squishy, baby (with a bell inside), porcupine balls, massage balls, glow-in-the-dark balls.
+Any type of tactile ball is suitable.
 The quantity of balls depends on the size of the box you have.

-Cereal Box –A large container (46 x 23 cm or 18 x 9 inches) half-filled with uncooked oats or rice bubbles (Any cereal on sale).
-Offer spoons, cups and other utensils for exploration.
+A large container (46 x 23 cm or 18 x 9 inches) half-filled with uncooked oats or rice bubbles (Any cereal on sale).
+Offer spoons, cups, and other utensils for exploration.

-Kinetic Sand - This sand can be shaped and stretched without separating.
+Kinetic sand can be shaped and stretched without separating.
 Place sand on a large cooking tray and offer safety utensils for exploration.
-Consult with your management before purchasing.
+Consult with management before purchasing.

-Seeds - Gather or buy large seeds such as pine cones, waratahs, acorns, jacaranda, or whatever seeds you have on hand e.g. avocado seeds, coconut, peach pit.
+Gather or buy large seeds such as pine cones, waratahs, acorns, jacaranda, or whatever seeds you have on hand e.g. avocado seeds, coconut, peach pits.
+Seeds can provide a variety of different textures, shapes, and sizes to explore.
 NOTE: Be mindful of safety risks; insert small seeds into zip-lock plastic bags to avoid choking.
-Seeds can provide a variety of different textures, shapes and sizes to explore..

 The addition of multisensory spaces to your facility may inspire residents to explore, interact or have somewhere where they can ‘just be’.
 Here are a few ideas:

-Office – Create a working office in a corner of your facility for people who insist they have to ‘go to work’.
-Use an office desk, computer, files, pens and highlighters, a hole punch, in-out trays etc
+Create a working office in a corner for people who insist they have to ‘go to work’.
+Provide an office desk, computer, files, pens and highlighters, a hole-punch, in-out trays etc

-Virtual Forest – There are many things you can do to bring nature inside your facility.
-Use the bark of trees; stringybark (used in aboriginal paintings), birch, sycamore.
-You can use twigs, moss planted in pots, small tree branches and grasses, palm leaves, banana leaves, bird of paradise leaves, and ferns.
+There are many things you can do to bring nature inside.
+Setup a nature corner that includes pot plants, the bark of twigs of trees, moss planted in pots, small tree branches and grasses, palm leaves, banana leaves, bird of paradise leaves, and ferns.

-Rummage dresser - Set up a three or four drawer dresser in a corner of your facility and fill it with everyday items such as doilies, napkins, beanies, colored socks, scarves, baby clothes, tea towels, and other items.
-Some people may enjoy to sort and organize them.
+Setup a three or four-drawer dresser in a corner and fill it with everyday items such as doilies, napkins, beanies, colored socks, scarves, baby clothes, tea towels, and other items.
+Some people may enjoy sorting and organizing them.

-Outdoor garden shed – Raised garden beds, an old plastic wheelbarrow, potting mixture, garden tools, and buckets.
+Setup a garden shed with an old plastic wheelbarrow, potting mixture, garden tools, and buckets.
+Ask residents to help you tend to raised garden beds nearby.

 This is just a start!
 There are many more stimulating areas worth trying: familiar foods, texture-rich materials, reading, massage, painting, outings, and music.